diegoeis/diegoeis.com/source/articles/um-pensamento-sobre-trabalho-remoto.html.md

 Um time remoto precisa [trabalhar mais como equipes trabalham em projetos open source](http://2ndscale.com/rtomayko/2012/adopt-an-open-source-process-constraints).

-> What we’re learning at GitHub is that opting in to open source project constraints often results in better natural survivability characteristics for many types of business, product development, and operations activities.
+> What we’re learning at GitHub is that opting in to open source project constraints often results in better natural survivability characteristics for many types of business, product desenvolvimento, and operations activities.
 That is to say, processes designed to conform to open source constraints results in a project that runs well, attracts attention, and seems to be self perpetuating where the same project structured more traditionally requires much more manual coordination and authoritative prodding.

 <iframe src="https://www.youtube.com/embed/mrONxcyQo4E" allowfullscreen="" frameborder="0" height="315" width="560"></iframe>